 DRY SATURDAY, RAIN RETURNS SUNDAY… Sunny skies are expected on Saturday with high temperatures rebounding into the upper-50s.
 Cloud coverage will increase after sunset ahead of higher rain chances on Sunday.

 UNSETTLED EARLY NEXT WEEK… Rain will be possible Monday through Wednesday of the upcoming week.
 It is too early to know whether severe weather issues will be a possibility, but some models have alluded to that idea.
 We’ll keep you posted in the RedZone Weather app.

 SET UP APP ALERTS… We send quite a bit of Low-Level Alerts in our RedZone Weather app.
 The app is totally free for you! redzoneweather.com/app is the link where you see the download links to your respective app store for iOS and for Android devices.
 Once you have the app downloaded to your smartphone or tablet device, be sure to visit the Alerts tab to customize the alerts you would like to receive straight from me.

-See all the details in your Thursday #rzw forecast video… Enjoy your day!
+See all the details in your Wednesday #rzw forecast video.
+Have a great day!